-What plants can rabbits tolerate
+What plants do rabbits tolerate

 Here is a list of green plants and branches you can pick in the garden or nature and feed your rabbit

+What plants do rabbits tolerate?
 We all want to spoil our little longears and like to spend a lot of money on delicious treats, pellets and lovely fresh hay, but actually the absolute most delicious AND healthiest way to spoil your rabbit is pick up fresh grass, weeds and branches from trees and shrubs outside in nature or in the garden.
 We ourselves pick weeds and grass several times weekly or daily during the summer season and in winter we pick fresh branches for them and they love it.
 In fact, most often they would rather eat fresh greens from nature instead of the bought treats, fruits or vegetables from the kitchen.
 We believe that the closer the pets feed is to the feed wild rabbits eat, the healthier it is.
 So just get started picking delicious greens 😀

 In nature wild rabbits emerge from their caves underground twice a day to eat.
 They are Crepuscular animals.
 These animals are active primarily during twilight, that is the periods of dawn and dusk.
 In this lighting they are most safe for predators.
 The first thing they do when they come out is to eat a lot of grass, both wet and dry, quickly to fill the stomach and become saturated with the necessary feed.
 If the rabbits feel reasonably safe of predators, they then go around and pick out delicious green shoots, leaves and flowers.
 After that its playtime, or whatever rabbits like du do.
 In winter, they eat mostly bark and conifers.